markd89/FrontPocket/INSTALL.md

 and streams audio chunk by chunk.
 It is controlled via a lightweight CLI client over a TCP socket, and can run as a systemd service.

 The instructions below setup a VENV, put everything in the right directories with the correct permissions and setup the systemd service.
 That's what's recommended.
-For those who just want to play with it interactively, it should be possible to clone the project into a folder on your machine, install the requirements and then run ```python3 frontpocket_server.py``` Then from another CLI, you can run  ```python3 frontpocket_client.py``` passing it the parameters.
-You're suggested to skim the full instructions anyway.
+For those who just want to play with it interactively, it should be possible to clone the project into a folder on your machine, install the requirements and then run ```python3 frontpocket_server.py``` Then from another CLI, you can run  ```python3 frontpocket_client.py``` passing parameters.
+If you want to go this way, you're suggested to skim the full instructions anyway.

 ---